-Being data literate is actually not about coding and complicated tools or programs, but about mastering three necessary skills:
+Being data literate is actually not about coding and complicated tools or programs, but about mastering four necessary skills:

 Data literacy has recently been called the most critical skill of the 21st century, comparing it to the role alphabetical literacy played for society centuries ago.
 It is the most essential skill to work reliably and critically with analytics and its insights.
 It should be mastered by everyone making decisions, reporting, or policy recommendations within an organization.

 A lack of data literacy costs employers an equivalent of 5 productive days per employee.
-Translating to billions of dollars in lost productivity per employee each year (Accenture).
+Translating to billions of dollars in lost productivity per employee each year.

 Data literacy is not a single skill that can be taught in a week-long seminar but instead consists of a mixture of technological skills, critical and analytical thinking, and problem-solving capabilities.
 All of which need a lot of time, training, and experience to develop.

-The first step at the beginning of the program has to be a skill assessment.
+The first step has to be a skill assessment.
 It reveals the skill-levels of all employees cohesively.
 It provides management, Learning and Development managers, and learners with an overview of existing competencies.
 The learning efforts’ real impact is displayed along the learning program by continuous assessment and visualization, as well as by comparison with a second assessment at the end of the program.

-Teaching and learning cannot follow a one-size-fits-all solution.
+Teaching and learning data skills cannot follow a one-size-fits-all solution.

 The process of learning and acquiring new skills can be frustrating and demotivating at times.
 Often gamification methods are used to keep employees engaged in the learning process.
 Those can be receiving points for learning, competing on a leaderboard, or collecting badges, ultimately resulting in higher motivation and engagement.

-Studies show that implementing gamification methods increases employee productivity by 90% (Source: Anadea).
+Studies show that implementing gamification methods increases employee productivity by 90%.

 Famous gamification examples, probably most of us have encountered, are the language learning platform Duolingo or running app Nike+ Run.
 Gamification provides the right tactics to make learning and performing on the job more fun and engaging and, therefore, ultimately efficient and effective.